charwrangler404/todo/README.md

         remove a file from your todo list todo ed <file>
-        edit a file or create a new one
+        edit a file or create a new one todo add "item"
+        add an item to the default todo list

 To install: